yunweiliang/yunweiliang.github.io/_posts/2020-08-04-on-competitive-engineering-in-seattle.markdown

     /*
     Brute Force: recursive backtracking to find best combination to reduce total wait time of everybody in the cycle of a pod.
 Stretch goal: once somebody finishes, somebody else can submit new book into the cycle.

+    => maybe explore a DP solution?
     */

 }

 ```
 What I am working on right now is solving the problem of keeping track of the book assignments in a pod.
-In other words, I'm thinking about how I can design a pod class to circulate the books most efficiently.
+In other words, I'm thinking about how I can design the Pod class to circulate the books most efficiently.

+If you have thoughts/suggestions you would like to share with me, feel free to reach out!
+I'm down to just chat about ideas and meeting people too :)